spectacoular.factory.get_widgets¶

 Custom View:

-derived instance and an explicit mapping is given.
+get_widgets()is called by aBaseSpectacoularderived instance and an explicit mapping is given.
 In this case, the instance attributes (self.trait_widget_mapper,self.`trait_widget_args`) will be superseded.from spectacoular import RectGrid from bokeh.io import show from bokeh.models.widgets import Slider from bokeh.layouts import column grid = RectGrid() trait_widget_mapper = {'x_min': Slider} trait_widget_args = {'x_min': {'title': 'X Min', 'start': -1, 'end': 1, 'step':0.1}} widgets = list(grid.get_widgets( trait_widget_mapper=trait_widget_mapper, trait_widget_args=trait_widget_args ).values()) show(column(widgets,sizing_mode='stretch_both'))

 The same functionality can also be used with HasTraits derived classes, not part of Spectacoular: